PrestaShop/docs/development/architecture/file-structure/understanding-src-folder.md

 PrestaShopBundle | `PrestaShopBundle` | Yes | Yes | No
 Legacy  | (None) | Yes | Yes | Yes

-[^1]: Core classes SHOULD NOT depend directly on Adapter classes (it SHOULD depend on interfaces instead).
+[^1]: Core classes SHOULD NOT depend directly on Adapter classes (they SHOULD depend on interfaces instead).